Where and How We Planted our Gang of Eight

-We would not know how important that was to our Gang of Eight until several years later.
+We would not know how important those trees were to our Gang of Eight until several years later.

 Soil and pH

-One product, aluminum sulphate, is often added to soil around hydrangeas to lower pH enough to promote blue blooms.
+(Third Gardener’s Aside: One product, aluminum sulphate, is often added to soil around hydrangeas to lower pH and provide aluminum to promote blue blooms.

 Before we did any planting, we inverted the pots and inspected root balls.

 The Virginia Camellia Society sells camellias from a reputable nursery, where the plants are all well grown, with healthy roots out to the edge of the root ball.